DasEd955/tunerdesign-gpt/README.md

 ### `foundations/training_diagnostics.py`

-Instruments a model's forward and backward pass to report activation mean, standard deviation, and dead-neuron fraction per linear layer, plus gradient mean, standard deviation, and L2 norm.
+Instruments a model's forward and backward pass to report activation mean, standard deviation, and dead neuron fraction per linear layer, plus gradient mean, standard deviation, and L2 norm.
 Classifies the network as healthy, suffering from dead neurons, or experiencing exploding or vanishing gradients based on a priority-ordered threshold check.